 Vaccinations

-Bring along your and your children’s vaccination certificates.
-Measles vaccinations are compulsory.
+Remember to bring your and your children’s vaccination certificates.
+Please note that measles vaccinations are mandatory in Germany.

 Electronic devices (laptops, mobile phones etc.)

-I also suggest removing any illegal software or illegal downloads from your electronic devices.
+Additionally, we highly recommend removing any illegal software or unauthorised downloads from your electronic devices before you arrive in Germany.

 Related content